If you’re thinking about a Bali-based education for your kids, here's the lowdown on your options for international schools in Bali.

 THE BEST INTERNATIONAL SCHOOLS IN BALI

-The Green School is set among lush green jungle surrounds near Ubud and has created its own unique curriculum which draws from research-based best practices from around the world.
-It is specifically designed to teach Green School skills through hands-on experiential learning experiences in the natural environment.
-The school aims to inspire sustainability in education in the world, setting the bar high to green habits among the youth.
-Bahasa Indonesia is offered in Pre-K to Year 12 while Spanish and French are available for middle school and high school students who have met Bahasa Indonesia requirements.
-The school size sits on average around 520 students and the maximum class size is 15-22 students.
-Extracurricular activities include BSSA sports, gamelan, music, arts, sports, Balinese dance, gymnastics, and surfing.
-The school also offers a coworking space called The Bridge with WiFi and collaboration spaces for parents who would like a quiet place to work while kids schooling is in session.
-Tuition and fees range from IDR 167,000,000 for the youngest students to IDR 333,000,000 for High School seniors, which includes tuition and classroom materials.
+The Green School is set among the lush green jungles of Ubud, with its own unique curriculum drawing on research-based best practices from around the world.
+It is specifically designed to teach skills through hands-on experiential learning experiences in the natural environment, aiming to inspire sustainability in education, and instil lifelong green habits among the youth.
+Bahasa Indonesia is offered in Pre-K to Year 12 while Spanish and French are available for middle school and high school students who meet Bahasa Indonesia requirements.
+The school size is approximately 520 students, and the maximum class size is 15-22 students.
+Extracurricular activities include BSSA sports, gamelan, music, arts, Balinese dance, gymnastics, and surfing.
+The school also offers a coworking space for parents who would like a quiet place to work while school is in session.
+Tuition and fees include school excursions, off-campus learning programmes, as well as most classroom resources.
 Students are not required to wear uniforms.
 Scholarships are offered to Balinese students.

 Grades: Pre-K to Year 12

 2. Canggu Community School (CCS) – best for international standards